raspberrypilearning/comic-character/en/step_7.md

 Add the key-value pairs inside the function.

-These would be the CSS class and the variable, storing the HTML `.checked` property of the checkbox HTML element
+These would be the CSS class and the variable, holding the HTML `.checked` property of the checkbox HTML element

 --- code ---
 ---